|Source • Brands||

 The particular Neoperl model used in most AWA faucets is one we like.
 It has a slot into which you can insert a small coin to remove and replace the aerator without the bother of digging a screwdriver or Allen wrench out of the junk drawer.

 The particular Citec cartridge used in AWA faucets has some interesting abilities.
 Its water-saving feature starts water flow at a not more than 50% of maximum volume when the faucet is first turned on and an energy saving feature that initially dispenses only cold water.
 To increase the volume of water or adjust the temperature requires a second manipulation of the handle.
-Both of these features take a little getting used to, but once you are familiar with them, you will appreciate their efficiency.
+Both of these features take a little getting used to.

-Even though they are being offered for sale in the U.S., AWA faucets have never been tested and certified to comply with thae North American mechanical reliability and safety standards (A112.18.1/CSA125.1) that are required by law, nor with the stringent North American lead content limits — easily the toughest in the world.
+Even though they are being offered for sale in the U.S. and Canada, AWA faucets have never been tested and certified to comply with the North American mechanical reliability and safety standards that are required by law, nor with the stringent North American lead content limits — easily the toughest in the world.

 Certification is more than a nuisance academic exercise.
 No one, not even the most experienced expert, can tell if a ceramic cartridge is reliable just by looking at it.
 It needs to be put to the test.
 The standard test for cartridges and valves used in the U.S. and Canada requires operating the faucet through 500,000 on/off, hot/cold cycles under 60 of water pressure (4218 gf/cm2) without a single failure.
 In other countries the standard is much less rigorous.
 The European (EN 817) and Chinese (GB18145) requirement is just 70,000 cycles.
 (View a video showing the operation of the type of machine that puts faucets through life-cycle testing.
 Warning: it's very noisy, turn down the volume.)

+Nor can even the world's foremost expert can tell by taste, smell or feel whether a faucet is depositing lead, cadmium, maganese, tin arsenic, or mercury in your drinking water.
 Lead, arsenic and dozens of other substances that can be found inside faucets are not good for you, and especially not good for your children.
 All need to be kept out of household water as much as possible.
-Again, neither you nor I nor the world's foremost expert can tell by taste, smell or feel whether a faucet is depositing lead, cadmium, maganese, tin arsenic, or mercury in your drinking water.
-Water has to be tested with sophisticated scientific instruments to find out.
+Faucets have to be tested with sophisticated scientific instruments to find out whether they are leaching toxic substances into your household water.

-The fact that thesse faucets are manufactured in Taiwan is of particular concern.
+The fact that these faucets are manufactured in Taiwan is of particular concern.
 Taiwan does not have a lead content standard equivalent to the U.S. Safe Drinking Water Act.
 Taiwan's Bureau of Standards, Metrology and Inspection (BSMI) promised lead standards in 20151 but, as of the date of this report, there are no lead content limits in effect for faucets in Taiwan.
-AWA can use low-lead brass in its faucets, but this is considered a specialty brass and is not the brass normally used to manufacture AWA faucets.
-We don't, and, in fact, no one knows outside of the company whether the faucets sold by AWA in the U.S. and Canada are low lead products.
-The only way to know is through testing and certification, and AWA faucets have not been tested or certified for sale in North America.
+AWA may use low-lead brass in its faucets, but this is considered a specialty brass and is not the brass normally used to manufacture faucets in Taiwan.
+We don't, and, in fact, no one knows outside of the company whether the faucets sold by AWA in the U.S. and Canada are actually low-lead products that would likely pass stringent U.S. lead content tests.
+The only way to know is through testing and certification — the testing and certification AWA has not done.
+The fact that the testing has not been done suggests that management may not believe the faucets would pass.

 Imported Asian faucets comparable to AWA include